AYTing/hello/readme.txt

-git is a veriso control sysyem. git is free software.
+git is a distributed veriso control sysyem. git is free software.